Ah, the almighty Google search box.

 When you type a search into Google, pages are selected from the index according to how well they match up to your specific query.

-There is no exact formula to placing your website at the top of a Google search.
+There is no exact formula for placing your website at the top of a Google search.
 However, the following factors play a key role in the ranking process:

 - SEO.
 Search Engine Optimization (SEO) ensures that your website is visible to Googlebots and other indexing programs.
 This includes things like titles, keywords, headings, and ALT image text.